Thank you Redondo Beach, Hermosa Beach,

 Call to action

 Please contact the SCAQMD to make our community safe!
 The Torrance city council has pledged to follow the regulations set by the SCAQMD board.
 The SCAQMD staff (which advises the board) agrees with us: MHF acid is nowhere near as safe as the oil industry claims.
 MHF and regular unmodified HF acid are equally dangerous.
 In densely-populated Los Angeles, it would be much safer for our refineries to use other alkylation chemicals which are already in use at other refineries in our state.
-Now the board must vote whether to enact Rule 1410, which would ban the chemical from being used at our refineries.
+Now the board is reviewing initial concepts for Rule 1410, and they need to hear from the community that we want this chemical gone!
 They’re being lobbied hard by the oil industry.
 We need to lobby them even harder!

 Make your voice heard

 This contact form will send your message to every member of the SCAQMD board at once.
-They expect to make a decision sometime in March 2018.
-You can use the sample message in the comment field below; or you can personalize your message as you see fit.
+They expect to make a decision sometime in July 2018.
+You can use the sample message in the comment field below.
+Please, personalize your message so that it stands out to the AQMD committee – mention your friends and family at risk in the South Bay.
 And of course, you can call or send a letter to the board with the contact information here.
 Thank you for fighting to keep Los Angeles safe!

 By using this form you will receive twice-monthly eNewsletters about TRAA’s fight to ban MHF.
 You can unsubscribe at any time.
 We will never share your information with anyone apart from the intended recipients.